 To enable students the opportunity to more fully integrate the two degrees, both degrees are completed simultaneously.
 Some of the coursework overlaps the two degrees.
-In addition to completing the MA in Family Ministry curriculum listed above (with a concentration in counseling), students will complete the following coursework of the MA in Clinical Counseling and Marriage and Family Therapy:
+In addition to completing the MA in Family Ministry curriculum listed above, students will complete the following coursework of the MA in Clinical Counseling and Marriage and Family Therapy: